emacs-mirror/emacs/mps/manual/source/topic/root.rst

      .. note::

-        An optimization that may be worth considering is setting some of the top bits in ``mask`` so that addresses that cannot be allocated by the MPS are rejected quickly.
+        An optimization that may be worth considering is setting some of the top bits in ``mask`` and ``pattern`` so that addresses that cannot be allocated by the MPS are rejected quickly.
 This requires expertise with the platform's virtual memory interface.

 .. c:function:: mps_res_t mps_root_create_thread_scanned(mps_root_t *root_o, mps_arena_t arena, mps_rank_t rank, mps_rm_t rm, mps_thr_t thread, mps_area_scan_t scan_area, void *closure, size_t closure_size, void *cold)